NASA-JSC-Robotics/phoebe_bridgeback/phoebe_safety/README.md

 ## Info:
 This package is for the Phoebe safety manager node: pb_safety_light_manager.py.
 It subscribes to the estop topic and publishes the safety state based on whether the estop is active or not.
 (This node will be developed further to include input from controller manager and vcan status).

-Additionally, there is an ARDUINO LIGHT TEST version of the node which connects to Jodi's arduino device (for testing only - may integrate later to the main node), and there is a mock estop node that will act as the estop.
+There is a mock estop node that will act as the estop.
+Also, if you are running the "simulation" (without Arduino plugged in) - there's also a mock lights node that acts as the lights.

 The following is instructions to test the current rendition of the safety manager node with the mock estop.